 - Yellow indicators show that the instrument embedded software is incompatible with the PC software.
-You can still connect, but there may be issues.
-See Software Updates on page 7-33. - Green indicators show that the instrument embedded software is compatible with the PC software.
+You can still connect, but there may be issues. - Green indicators show that the instrument embedded software is compatible with the PC software.

 Note: We recommend that you always use the most up-to-date software and that your PC software and the instrument embedded firmware are compatible.
 Go to www.licor.com/env/support to get the latest instrument software.